wesleyyw8/wes-calculator/README.md

 ## Development server

-Run `npm run start` for a dev server.
+Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/` and you will see the website.

 ## Running unit tests